Pyrdacor/Ambermoon/Files/Overview.md

 The initial savegame and other savegames contain 5 files.
 4 of them were mentioned above and have the same format: Automap.amb, Chest_data.amb, Merchant_data.amb and Party_char.amb.

-The 5th file is Party_data.sav which contains additional data for party members like active buffs.
+The 5th file is Party_data.sav which contains additional data about the game's progress.
+See the [savegame file description ](../FileSpecs/Savegame.md) for more details.

-As the sav file is very large and there is no other place where the death of monsters are tracked I assume that this file also contains data of quest progress, defeated monsters, NPC talk states, etc.
+There is also a file called "Saves" in the main directory which contains the names of the 10 savegames and the information which of them is the last played savegame for the continue game option.